cherrydevs/lime-nrai-depr/README.md

-# lime-nrai
+# lime_nrai
-lime-nrai, LimeyTeam's Not Really an AI software.
+lime_nrai, LimeyTeam's Not Really an AI software.